UK business malaise deepened before election -PMI

 By Andy Bruce

-LONDON, Dec 16 (Reuters) - British businesses endured their worst downturn since mid-2016 in the run-up to Prime Minister Boris Johnson's landslide victory in a national election last week, a survey showed on Monday.
+LONDON, Dec 16 (Reuters) - British businesses endured their worst downturn since mid-2016 in the run-up to Prime Minister Boris Johnson's landslide election victory last week, according to a survey published on Monday.

-The 'flash' early reading of the IHS Markit/CIPS UK Purchasing Managers' Indexes (PMI) for Britain showed on Monday that the decline in both the services and manufacturing sectors has accelerated unexpectedly in December.
+The 'flash' early reading of the IHS Markit/CIPS UK Purchasing Managers' Indexes (PMI) for Britain showed that the decline in both the services and manufacturing sectors accelerated unexpectedly in December.

-The readings suggested the world's fifth-biggest economy is on course to contract in the fourth quarter, survey compiler IHS Markit said, although the PMIs have overstated weakness in previous quarters, partly because of higher government spending before Brexit.
+The readings, which pushed up British government bond prices, suggested the world's fifth-biggest economy is on course to contract in the fourth quarter, survey compiler IHS Markit said.

-This is also only the second month for which IHS Markit has released flash PMIs for Britain, and November's flash estimates were revised up significantly when final data came out.

-Addressing a wilting economy is likely to be among the first items in Johnson's in-tray as he builds his new government, bolstered by a majority of 80 seats in parliament.

 The composite PMI, which combines the services business activity and services and manufacturing output readings, fell to 48.5 from 49.3, its lowest level since July 2016, just after the Brexit vote.